-The Trustee has chosen to illustrate the potential impact that costs and charges might have if the 2 example Members were invested in the Standard Life Deposit and Treasury Fund (the default arrangement), the Scottish Widows Abbey Retirement Fund (the most popular arrangement), the Standard Life Managed Fund (the most expensive fund), and the Scottish Widows Consensus Fund (the least expensive fund).
+The Trustee has chosen to illustrate the potential impact that costs and charges might have if the two example Members were invested in the Standard Life Deposit and Treasury Fund (the Default Arrangement), the Scottish Widows Abbey Retirement Fund (the most popular fund), the Standard Life Managed Fund (the fund with the highest TER), and the Scottish Widows Consensus Fund (the fund with the lowest TER).

-The Trustee has determined the example Members for whom illustrations have been provided as 1, the youngest deferred member, and 2, a deferred Member of average age (ages determined using data for the Scheme).
-The fund values chosen for the illustrations were based on the actual member pot sizes.
+The Trustee has determined the example Members for whom illustrations have been provided as 1, the youngest deferred member, and 2, a deferred member of average age (ages determined using data for the Scheme).
+The fund values chosen for the illustrations were based on the actual Member pot sizes.

-Members are advised to consider both the level of costs and charges and the expected return on assets (i.e. the risk profile of the strategy) in making investment decisions.
+Members are advised to consider both the level of costs and charges, and the expected return on assets (i.e. the risk profile of the strategy) when making investment decisions.